Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 4/Connectivity to AWS.md

 The virtual private gateway is the component that allows protected internet traffic to enter into the VPC.
 Even though your connection to the coffee shop has extra protection, traffic jams are possible because you’re using the same road as other customers.
 A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
 A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.

+# AWS Direct Connect

+AWS Direct Connect is a service that enables you to establish a dedicated private connection between your data center and a VPC.

+Suppose that there is an apartment building with a hallway directly linking the building to the coffee shop.
+Only the residents of the apartment building can travel through this hallway.

+This private hallway provides the same type of dedicated connection as AWS Direct Connect.
+Residents are able to get into the coffee shop without needing to use the public road shared with other customers.